vojale/CBE544-2018.github.io/ProjectDescription.md

 (2) explore if the theormodynamics can be changed with functionalization of the MXenes, (3) explore relations between the reaction intermediates in the pathway, (4) compare the chemsitry of the carbide and nitride MXenes.

+<a name='deadlines'></a>

+## Deadlines ##
+1. Show energy diagram for bare MXene on Wed April 12 on a Power Point slide (Each group)
+2. Presentation date Fri Apr 21 (Each group 15 min including presentation and Q&A. Note: Total 90 mins)
+3. Hand in a final written report: Mon 1 May at 5:00 PM

 <a name='calcs'></a>